-Based on the two books, your coaching worksheet log, podcasts, professional development, and your individual leadership development plan.
-Please submit your final reflection and leadership development plan, minimum of nine pages.
-This is a synthesis paper, you will be reflecting on your experience as a coach and your experience in developing you.
+Final reflection paper (5-6 pages) on your development through coaching and your development as a coach.
+You will need to use citations and APA for this paper.
+This is a synthesis paper, you will be reflecting on your experience as a coach and developing you.
 What worked, what did not, what did the book say?
-Finally, you get to answer question 8, what is next for you as an individual and as a coach.
+Finally, you get to answer question 8, what is next for you as an individual and as a coach?